Spectrophobia – Fear of Mirrors

 Spectrophobia is the Fear of Mirrors or what you ‘might see’ in a mirror.

 Spectrophobia has probably got more to do with the horror film genre than almost any other current reason.

 As a movie device, we are often seeing the protagonists point of view when they look into a mirror when they see something terrible behind them.

 Mirrors have also long been connected with superstition, for example breaking one brings ‘seven years bad luck’, and so on.

-Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Spectrophobia knows only too well that the Anxiety that they experience is real enough.
+Whilst the feared object or situation may seem, to other people, to be ‘ridiculous’ or ‘silly’, the person who suffers from Spectrophobia knows only too well that the anxious feelings they experience are real enough.

-We completely understand this here at TranceForm Psychology and will treat you and your Spectrophobia seriously.
+We completely understand this and will treat you and your Spectrophobia seriously.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the Spectrophobia sufferer “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+Our minds are more than capable of producing real biological reactions to any given situation and so as long as the Spectrophobia sufferer believes that the object or situation they fear represents a threat to them, then they will experience real fear, anxiety and stress.

 The symptoms of Spectrophobia are very similar to other specific phobias and will often include:

 - Social anxiety